 this exercise.

-We will now learn how to make the data behind the windowed track that we saw in our earlier visualization session when we made one-read modification plots.
+We will explore how to make the data behind the windowed track that we saw in our earlier visualization session when we made one-read modification plots.
 We will measure mean modification density per shoulder-to-shoulder windows of a given size in base pairs along a read and output it to a tab-separated file.
-We will use two custom python scripts that we have written as there are no ready-made tools for this purpose.

 Final remarks